brsamb9/AdventOfCode/README.md

 ## Day 8: Handheld Halting
 Game instructions of {acc: global accumulation, jmp: jump to instruction, nop: no operation} are provided with a value per line.
 But these are stuck in an infinite loop.<br>
 __Part 1__: Return the accumulation of points before it goes into its next cycle in the infinite loop. <br>
-As there are no conditionals in this naive instruction set, whatever instruction we've jumped from before can be put into a hashset -> check if jumped from before == infinite loop.
+As there are no conditionals in this naive instruction set, whatever instruction we've jumped from before can be put into a hashset -> check if jumped from before == infinite loop.<br>
 __Part 2__: Fix the infinite loop and return the completed accumulation. <br>

 ## Day 9: Encoding Error